computational-linguistics-class/computational-linguistics-class.github.io/assignment4.md

 In this assignment, we will examine some advanced uses of vector representations of words.
 We are going to look at two different problems:
 1. Solving word relation problems like analogies using word embeddings.
 2. Discovering the different senses of a "polysemous" word by clustering together its synonyms.
-You will use an open source Python package for creating and manipulating word vectors called *gensim.*  Gensim lets you easily train word embedding models like word2vec.
+You will use an open source Python package for creating and manipulating word vectors called Magnitude.
+Magnitude lets you easily train word embedding models like word2vec.

 <div class="alert alert-warning" markdown="1">
-In order to use the gensim package, you'll have to be using Python version 3.6 or higher.
-On my Mac, I did the following:
+In order to use the Magnitude package, please follow the [installation guidelines](https://github.com/plasticityai/magnitude#installation)
-* `brew install python3`
-* `pip3 install gensim`
-* Then when I ran python, I used the command `python3` instead of just `python`
 </div>

 <div class="alert alert-info" markdown="1">